andraderafa72/EasyCSS/README.md

   <li>
     Move the Easy.min.css to your CSS folder.
     <ul>
-      <li>If you want only one type of component, choose de file 'Easy-ComponentYouWant.min.css</li>
+      <li>If you want only one type of component, choose de file 'Easy-ComponentYouWant.min.css'</li>
-      <li>ALl the files are independent.</li>
+      <li>All the files are independent.</li>
     </ul>
   </li>
   <br> <br>